WJRH-Engineering/rfid-reader/README.md

     https://gist.github.com/ShakataGaNai/4319d3e82a858c9d00c1d80f20da81a3#file-hid-prox-weigand-ino

 # Setting up your workspace
 The ESP8266 can be set up through the Arduino IDE.
-Download the latest Arduino IDE here.
+Download the latest Arduino IDE at https://www.arduino.cc/.
 At the time of developement, Arduino 1.8.4 was used.
 After downloading the IDE, go to "File" -> "Preferences" and add http://arduino.esp8266.com/stable/package_esp8266com_index.json to the "Additional Boards Manager URLs" field.
 Then go to "Tools" -> "Board: XXX" pullout and select "Boards Manager...".
 Search for "esp8266" and install the latest version.
 Then in the "Board: XXX" pullout, select "NodeMCU 1.0 (ESP-12E Module)".

 At the time of posting, the board setting in the tools drop down was set to Board: "NodeMCU 1.0 (ESP-12E Module)".
 The programmer was set to Programmer: "AVRISP mkII".